aashnashah30/Chatbot-for-mentalhealth/README.md

-#Chatbot for mental health
+Chatbot for mental health
-This project had been created as a part of a software group project in the 4th sem of B.Tech Artificial Intelligence and Machine Learning.
+This project was created as part of a software group project in the 4th sem of B.Tech Artificial Intelligence and Machine Learning.
 During the covid era and post that, mental health has been a subject of great interest, which has also been our motivation behind creating this project.
-This chatbot provides you an AI based therapist that helps you overcome mental health issues or provides you with information or basic knowledge about mental health, therapists near you, etc.
+This chatbot provides you an AI-based therapist that helps you overcome mental health issues or provides you with information or basic knowledge about mental health, therapists near you, etc.

 Classifications of chatbots
-Chatbots can be classified on the basis of different attributes - Our research was related to the design approaches, namely, rule-based, retrieval-based, and generative-based.
+Chatbots can be classified based on different attributes - Our research was related to the design approaches, namely, rule-based, retrieval-based, and generative-based.

 Rule-based Chatbots: A rule-based chatbot uses a simple rule-based mapping or pattern matching to select responses from sets of predefined responses.
 These systems don't produce any new text; instead, they choose an answer from a predetermined list.